Spec MX-5 Challenge Racing 2021

 Why was the Spec MX-5 Challenge created?

-The Spec MX-5 Challenge is a road racing championship that bridges between successful club classes like Spec Miata and pro series like Battery Tender Global MX-5 Cup sponsored by BF Goodrich.
+The Challenge is a road racing championship that bridges between successful club classes like Spec Miata and pro series like Battery Tender Global MX-5 Cup sponsored by BF Goodrich.
 It is designed to be affordable for karters moving to club racing and drivers entering or already in club racing.
 It offers the richest purse in club racing yielding attractive prize money and diverse venues for those wishing to build their racing careers over the long haul.
 It also offers many learning opportunities, from a SimRacing support series to the Team Option where drivers can race with their coaches.

 What are the specifications of the cars?